Tackling the Challenges of Managing Payroll for Your Business

 Not hiring an expert

 Unless you have an accounting or math background, you may not understand the intricacies of payroll as much as a payroll manager, bookkeeper or accountant.
-Hiring a professional can save you time, money and potential headaches.
-Then, you can focus on core tasks that drive results for your business.
+Hiring a professional can save you time, money and potential headaches so you can focus on core tasks that drive results for your business.

 Accidentally violating the law

 Federal and state laws can change every year.
 If you're doing payroll manually or aren't using an accountant who understands these laws, you might make a mistake.
-This could result in not paying all the employee income, federal, state and local taxes required of your business.
+This could result in not paying all employee income, as well as federal, state and local taxes required of your business.

-Along with abiding by federal and state regulations, your business has to maintain accurate employee and payroll records.
+Along with abiding by federal and state regulations, your business must maintain accurate employee and payroll records.
 This is especially important in case of an IRS or state audit, as well as potential litigation.
-On the plus side, it will also help you better understand the financial aspects of your business.
+On the plus side, it'll also help you better understand the financial aspects of your business.

 Keeping this information in paper files or even spreadsheets may not be the best approach.
-Many business owners now use cloud-based accounting software, with enough virtual storage space for you to easily keep track of a high volume of records.
-Even if you hire an accountant or bookkeeper, they will likely use the same kind of software.
-You can keep paper copies as backups, but for added security, it's best to have duplicates of these records stored on another system as well.
+You may want to consider cloud-based accounting software, which should have enough virtual storage space for you to easily keep track of a high volume of records.
+Even if you hire an accountant or bookkeeper, they'll likely use the same type of software.
+You can keep paper copies as backups, but it's best to have duplicates of these records stored on another system for added security.

 To better manage your payroll, consider the following strategies.

 - Double-check everything.
-Whether you're doing payroll yourself or outsourcing it, double-check everything before you approve the disbursement.
+Whether you're doing payroll yourself or outsourcing it, double-check everything before approving any disbursement.
 If you're working with a payroll provider, they'll likely send you a confirmation several days before they run your payroll.
-Thoroughly review it to make sure everything is correct.
-Otherwise, you may risk cash flow problems if your business account is overdrawn.
+Review it thoroughly to make sure everything is correct.
+Otherwise, you may risk cash-flow problems if your business account is overdrawn.

-- Don't pay late: There's nothing worse than not being able to pay your employees when they expect a paycheck.
-Good payroll management can help ensure you have the cash on hand when your employees expect it.
-Missing payroll can undermine your employees' trust and negatively affect your business's reputation.
+- Don't pay late.
+There's nothing worse than not being able to pay your employees when they expect a paycheck.
+Good payroll management can help ensure you have the cash on hand when employees expect it.
+Missing payroll can undermine their trust—and negatively affect your business's reputation.

-Keep all these things in mind to better manage your business finances and to streamline your payroll processes.
+Keep these factors in mind to better manage your business finances and streamline your payroll processes.
 Managing payroll is an integral part of running a successful business, so take the time to get it right.